trynmaps/open-data-day/README.md

 Your challenge is to make something useful for San Franciscans with it.

-To give you a taste of how the open data analysis process goes, we'll be giving snapshots of our data at 3 stages in the analysis process: totally raw, processed, then improved.
+To give you a taste of how the open data analysis process goes, we'll be giving snapshots of our data at 3 stages in the analysis process: totally raw, somewhat cleaned, then processed.
 Choose a stage and try to improve upon our work!

 At the end of the day, we encourage you to make a pull request with your code,